 Similar to car crashes and other vehicle accidents in Illinois, motorcycle accidents can happen for a variety of reasons.
 Many times accidents happen through no fault of any party, however negligence is also a common factor.
 The motorcycle and vehicle injury team at Koester & Bradley closely monitors and compiles the motorcycle injury causes by referencing Illinois Department of Transportation statistics and our own internal research.
 At the end of the day, as a motorcycle rider, the more you know about the causes of motorcycle accidents on Illinois roadways, the safer you will be.

-Typical motorcycle crash causes that Koester & Bradley has litigated include:
+Typical motorcycle crash causes that Koester & Bradley has handled

 - Drivers failing to allow motorcyclists the full width of a lane.